-The IRS Fresh Start program makes it easier for taxpayers to qualify for tax relief.
+The IRS Fresh Start program makes it easier for taxpayers to qualify for tax debt relief.
 However, it can still be a slow and painful process.
-Tax relief companies can help you determine whether you qualify for a program and which is the best deal.
-The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
-Are you in trouble with the IRS?
-You’re not alone — millions of Americans owe back taxes and experience the headaches that come with tax problems.
-To address the situation, the IRS re-tooled some of their collection programs with the goal of making them more accessible and more helpful.
+If you are struggling to pay your taxes, you’re not alone.
+Millions of Americans owe back taxes and experience the headaches that come with tax problems.
+To address the situation, the IRS re-tooled some of its collection programs to make them more accessible and more helpful.
 The result was the IRS Fresh Start Initiative.

 This guide will discuss what the IRS Fresh Start Initiative programs are.
-It will also explore how the program can help you resolve your tax issues.
+It will also explore how the program can help you resolve your IRS tax issues.

 What is the IRS Fresh Start Initiative?